And this is how to spend One Day in Zermatt with Kids !

 An alternative to the hike down to Zermatt, you and your family might choose the Downhill Kickbike (trottinettes) which are for rent at the Sunnegga station.

-Visit during the Winter Months
+Visit Zermatt during the Winter Months

-If you are not skiing you still can follow my suggestion on “How to spend a Day in Zermatt with Kids!”
+If you are not skiing you still can follow my suggestion on “How to spend one Day in Zermatt with Kids!”
 Go up to Sunnegga and down to Wolli’s park, which is transformed into a winter wonderland.
 Rent a sledge and have an amazing day in Zermatt with kids.